TechnoX/ABB-YUMI-LIB/README.md

 ## A collection of utility modules for ABB industrial robots.

 The purpose of this repo is to create a take away library for everyone to use in their robot programming projects.
+Currently only tested on the YuMi robot.

 ### Help
 If you like to contribute to this library, please send a pull request and I will probably add it to the collection.
 Your code should be readable, nice and tidy.